 Because the jawbone is regularly being depleted of minerals and cells, it needs to have a mechanism in place to refresh itself, and thankfully it does – in the form of chewing.
 Every time one tooth in a patient’s mouth touches another tooth, the roots in their teeth and gum send out signals to the periodontal ligament.

 Once these signals are sent out, the periodontal ligament then begins to release nutrients and minerals that aid in the production of new jawbone.
 This helps to ensure that the jawbone continuously remains strong and functional throughout the course of its lifecycle.

 What Role Do Dental Implants Play in this Process?

 Dental implants play a very vital role in helping to regenerate the jawbone.
-When a person in Glendale loses teeth or is even missing a single tooth, the periodontal ligament receives less signal input from the teeth about sending cells to regenerate the jaw.
+When a person in Pasadena loses teeth or is even missing a single tooth, the periodontal ligament receives less signal input from the teeth about sending cells to regenerate the jaw.
 As such, it leaves the jawbone in a position to become weaker over time, which could lead to health problems.

-By having dental implants inserted, a patient in Glendale is helping to permanently fix this problem from their lives.
+By having dental implants inserted, a patient in Pasadena is helping to permanently fix this problem from their lives.
 One of our highly skilled doctors will fit the dental implants into the open space making sure there are no gaps in the mouth.
 This will allow for the periodontal ligament to continuously receive signals from the teeth and to continue to stimulate jawbone growth.